jayhuang75/rust-cli-med/README.md

-# rust-cli-med
+# M.E.D.
+(Mask, Encrypt, Decrypt)

-## Background & Motivation about the M.E.D
+## Background & Motivation

 Sometimes in the Enterprise Level, we need a simple enough CLI tool with auditable capabilities for Data Masking/Encyption/Decryption.

 ## Key Features

 1. Rust powered performance.
-2. Provide Masking, Tokenization, and Encyption/Decryption capabilities.
+2. Provide Masking, and Encyption/Decryption capabilities.
 3. Auditable with build-in SQLite powered Audit table.
-4. SDK for RESTful API integration.
+4. SDK for integration.

 ## How to